-After a sold-out run in Pasadena, Los Angeles at the end of 2013, VILLAINS is regrouping, remounting, and touring in 2014!
+After a phenomenal run at the Edinburgh Festival Fringe, VILLAINS is returning to the Lineage Performing Arts Center in 2015!
 Check back here for more details soon!

 Imagine if Shakespeare's best villains were taken out of their respective plays, reassembled Frankenstein-style, and finally got to be the focus of their own stories.
 The California Shakespeare Ensemble will do just that in Shakespeare's VILLAINS as they weave three of the Bard's finest antagonists into one engaging 90-minute show, using only Shakespeare's original words.